sanko/FFI-SDL3.pm/README.md

 # Raw Audio Mixing

-These methods provide acces to the raw audio mixing buffer for the SDL library.
+These methods provide access to the raw audio mixing buffer for the SDL library.
 They may be imported with the `:audio` tag.

 ## `SDL_GetNumAudioDrivers( )`